goforthonline/goforthonline.github.io/index.md

 title: Index
 ---

-# Main Page
+# Go Forth Online Blog

-This is a test!
+This is the development and update blog for my (Kami's) web game, Go Forth Online.